 Double-Hung Windows

-The most common type of replacement window is the double-hung window.
-These types of windows come in a variety of sizes and are designed to fit almost any rough opening.
-Double-hung windows are the windows that are most often used in kitchens, bedrooms, hallways, and all throughout a house.
-Double-hung window sizes vary.
+The most common type of window is the double-hung window.
+Double-hung windows come in a variety of widths and heights and are designed to fit almost any rough opening found in living rooms, kitchens, bedrooms, or bathrooms.
+Double-hung windows are the windows that are most often used throughout a house.
 The width of a double-hung window can be anywhere from 24 to 48 inches.
 The height of these windows ranges from 36 to 72 inches.

 - Widths: 2, 4, 6, or 8 feet